adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 - `WindowsPrintConnector` and `CupsPrintConnector` tie in with Windows and Unix system printing.
 - `DummyPrintConnector` does not connect to a real printer, and can be used to save ESC/POS receipts to a database, for example.

-At this point, you might find that the way you would like to print is not supported by escpos-php.
+At this point, you might find that the way you would like to echo is not supported by escpos-php.
 You can post your printing command as a feature request on the issue tracker.

 Lastly, you may run in to the final common trap: